Key: Bold = Chinese Indigo = Pin Yin Sea Green = English Dodge Blue= Vietnamese

 Han Yin Long (韩银龙) as Manager of Heaven (天庭总管).
 At times, mixed feelings, but later on appreciated his character and realized he was just doing his job.

 Ren Xue Hai (任学海) as the Jade Emperor (玉皇大帝) aka the Heavenly King.
-At first I thought it was going on the route of making him seemed unreasonable.
+At first, I thought it was going on the route of making him seemed unreasonable.
 Yet the plot soon revealed that he and Wu Tao were in a scheme together hence sending Wu Tao down to the human realm for the time being while finding a way to get rid of the demon king and Ge Zhong Jing.
 That made him seemed suitable as the Jade Emperor.
-(Because some of the recent fairy tales kept trying to make him or anyone within the authoritative rank in the Heavenly Realm the “monster” because they wanted to boost the main couple, etc.)
+(Because some of the recent fairy tales kept trying to make him or anyone within the authoritative rank in the Heavenly realm the “monster” because they wanted to boost the main couple, etc.)

 Han Dong and Yoki Sun.
 Cute yet also bitter.
 When I wrote those words, I just meant too bad Da Yan won’t get her wish and they can’t be together since I’d guessed she would return to her princess identity later so there was no point.
 YET I didn’t realize the “bitter” part meant what happened in the end.

 Du Hai Tao and Liu Di Ni.
 Hilarious here and there, even when he was possessed by the evil flag.
-Then it got really tragic when she scarified herself so he would return to being the lovable Da Bei again.
+Then it got really tragic when she sacrificed herself so he would return to being the lovable Da Bei again.
 It was really sad.
 But then after he killed himself too, their forces were joined to break past the demon king’s barrier.
 Then they turned into humans so they could finally be together.

 Ming Jun Chen and Li Qian.
 They also went through many trials in here yet ended up having a happy ending.
 It was more visible than the other couples in here, but it wasn’t too over or draggy.
 It made sense since they were tested time after time with Ge Zhong Jing manipulating the whole scene–until it was resolved.

 Case #1 – The death of the 13 Palace Guards.
 It was sooooo sad.
 I first felt like the medic was so despicable because of how he kept trying to sabotage Wu Tao and his investigation.
 Yet later when he revealed the truth, it was indeed tragic.
-He had seen such brutal sights since young and had lost everyone in his town, so of course he was traumatized and vengeful against those despicable guards.
+He had seen such brutal sights since young and had lost everyone in his town, so of course, he was traumatized and vengeful against those despicable guards.

 Cast #2 – Mystery Man – Okay, it wasn’t exactly a case because it was composed by Ge Zhong Jing, but it showed some mystery at first, considering how it was strange that he wasn’t within the performing troupe yet was there.
 This part also introduced Qin Yue.
 That one extended into different stories thus causing Ge Zhong Jing and the demon king to join forces, etc.

 Case #3 – The Death of 7 Girls + A Man.
 Um, the case got merged at first yet it was supposed to be two cases to be exact.
 This case also introduced Xi Yue.
 Like the other case, this case got split because the one responsible for killing the seven girls weren’t the same as the one who killed Xi Yue’s husband.
-That person remained a mystery after some side confusions were sort out.
+That person remained a mystery after some side confusions sorted out.
 The ending was really unexpected.
 Or perhaps viewers were led into believing everything had to do with Ge Zhong Jing (even if he wasn’t around at that point), so he only used his chance to manipulate others.
 Not to mention the real killer never showed any traces of suspicion, except for the fact that he was afraid of Ge Zhong Jing hence going along with some of Ge’s wacky schemes.

 Cases.
 I felt it was really living up to those detective series, even more than some detective series nowadays (aside from the Detective Di Ren Jie series, NOT the new one, but the 4-seasons one).
 The cases really kept me intrigued throughout.
-Although some extended and ended up tying in with the main plot, but I enjoyed it all the same.
+Although some extended and ended up tying in with the main plot, I enjoyed it all the same.

 Fairies/Gods/Heavenly Realm/Demonic Forces.
 A good mixture of it.
 It weaved in with other side dramas so it wasn’t all about that or just focusing on one thing.